Bliqui/YT-copy/README.md

 # YouTube search panel copy
-Finally, my tangent goal for this project is nearing completion.
+Finally, my goal for this project is nearing completion.
 It remains to finalize 1 function (adding videos to favorites).

 You can try my project in action at this [link](https://yt-copy.herokuapp.com/login) :)